Collecting Guide: 11 key things to know about Prints & Multiples

 Prints can also present the opportunity to own an authentic and iconic subject without a seven-figure price tag attached to it.
 Prints can also be a great way to get started — a way to acquaint yourself with styles and artists in the same mode as other mediums but at a different price point.

 How you frame your print is the most important long-term decision you make when it comes to caring for and keeping the piece.
 Make sure you go to a reputable framer: it’s worth paying for a print to be properly mounted using the right materials, and many are not as expensive as you might think.

 Three key tips: if a print has bright colours, don’t hang it in direct sunlight; ensure a print is kept away from any source of moisture; don’t trim the sheet to try to fit it in a smaller frame.
 Framing is something our team is happy to discuss with you — we’re very used to being asked these questions.

 The specialists who work in Christie’s Prints & Multiples department are always happy to explain more about the medium.
-Our public views in the Christie’s galleries offer a great opportunity to get to know us — plus, they also give you the chance to see the huge range of works we offer in person.
+Our public views in the Christie’s galleries offer a great opportunity to get to know us, and give you the chance to see the huge range of works we offer in person.
 Unlike a museum, we’re always happy to take a work out of its frame to enable you to take a closer look at it.
 A print specialist can discuss condition in front of the object itself, and elaborate on the nature of that particular edition.
 We love sharing our passion with others.